Fire ants

 Reporting fire ants

-If you find fire ants in your property, contact the National Fire Ant Eradication Program via the online form or by calling 13 25 23.
+If you find fire ants in your property, contact the National Fire Ant Eradication Program online or by calling 13 25 23.
 The faster you report, the less chance there is of fire ants becoming a problem and spreading.

 The Fire Ant Eradication Program map shows sites in Queensland that have had fire ants in the last 12 months.